 Why camu camu?

-L-ascorbic acid is a synthetic form of vitamin C that’s often used in both expensive commercial and homemade skin serums.
+L-ascorbic acid is a synthetic form of vitamin C that's often used in both expensive commercial and homemade skin serums.
 While it provides potent skin benefits, it can also degrade quickly.
-Serums with ascorbic acid usually only last about a week before they start to oxidize and turn yellow, which means the vitamin C has already become inactive.
+Serums with ascorbic acid usually only last about a week before they begin the process of oxidizing and turning yellow, which means the vitamin C is becoming less and less active.

 Downside: it doesn’t fully dissolve in the liquid, so the texture isn’t smooth, making it harder to apply.